Mexican Street Corn

-This delicious side pairs perfectly with mexican dishes!
-We like to add it to our other Mexican sides like refried beans and mexican rice.
+This savory corn side pairs perfectly with Mexican dishes!
+We like to add Mexican street corn to our other Mexican sides like Refried Beans and Spanish Rice.

-Mexican street corn topped with cilantro and cotija cheese
+Close up image of Mexican street corn topped with cotija and cilantro.

 Torchy’s Tacos Copycat

 Have you been to Torchy’s Tacos before?
-Unfortunately, they are only located in Texas, Colorado and Oklahoma so if you haven’t been to any of these places in the last few years, chances are you haven’t been there.
-It’s a very sad thing because the place has some of the best tacos and sides I’ve ever tried.
+Unfortunately, they are only located in a few states so chances are you haven’t been there.
+It’s a very sad thing because the place has some of the best Tacos and Sides I’ve ever tried.

 Torchy’s is best known for its tacos, which we absolutely love.
-Having said that, the two other menu favorites for us is the Mexican street corn and the queso.
-I still need to come up with a copycat recipe for the queso, but today I’m sharing a copycat recipe for the street corn.
+Having said that, the two other menu favorites for us are the Mexican street corn and the queso.
+I still need to develop a copycat recipe for the queso, but today I’m sharing a copycat recipe for the street corn.

-Sometimes street corn is served as an entire cob on a skewer, but this recipe is for mexican corn off the cob.
+Sometimes street corn is served as an entire cob on a skewer and called “elote”, but this recipe is for Mexican corn off the cob.
 I personally think it’s easier to prepare that way!

 How to Make Mexican Street Corn